pnovok/SQLServer_CDC_Demo/README.md

 Let's remove the row that was inserted above on the SQL Server side and check that the same row was deleted from Postgres.

 ```
-delete from Customers where CustomerId=11;
+delete from Customers where CustomerId=6;
 ```

 ![img.png](Images/img.png)

+## Lab 5 - Replicating Database Changes to Hive